Prequential Evidence Pruning: Information-Theoretic Edge Selection for Ordering-Based Causal Discovery

 TL;DR: PEP is a plug‑in pruning module for ordering‑based causal discovery: it keeps an edge only if its out‑of‑sample (prequential) log‑likelihood gain exceeds a computed MDL gate, yielding consistent gains across multiple backbones.

-Abstract: Ordering-based causal discovery reduces structure learning to parent selection under a candidate order, yet its pruning stage remains the primary bottleneck: widely used procedures rely on marginal, additivity-constrained tests and tuned thresholds, which fail to capture non-additive interactions and compromise reproducibility.
-We introduce *Prequential Evidence Pruning (PEP)*, a framework that reframes pruning as a local cost-benefit analysis grounded in information theory.
-For each candidate edge, PEP computes a prequential (out-of-fold) log-evidence gain by evaluating the child's predictive density in the context of its current co-parents, and retains the edge only when this gain exceeds a computed Minimum Description Length (MDL) code-length penalty that adapts to sample size, the number of admissible parents, and the set size.
-Theoretically, the population target of the evidence gain equals conditional mutual information (CMI); the statistic is stable under bounded log-loss regret of the predictive component; and prequential scoring yields finite-sample concentration.
-Empirically, instantiating PEP with a pre-trained tabular model that provides calibrated, zero-shot predictive densities yields consistent improvements across diverse ordering backbones and datasets, including stress tests under misspecification.
-PEP thus replaces fragile heuristics with a principled, auditable rule, elevating the pruning stage of ordering-based discovery from marginal testing to context-aware evidence maximization.
+Abstract: Ordering-based causal discovery reduces the complex problem of structure learning to parent selection given a candidate topological order.
+However, the pruning stage remains a critical bottleneck, as widely used procedures rely on marginal, additivity-constrained tests with manually tuned thresholds.
+These limitations often prevent the detection of non-additive interactions and hinder reproducibility.
+To address these challenges, we introduce *Prequential Evidence Pruning* (PEP), a framework that reformulates pruning as a local information-theoretic model selection problem.
+For each candidate edge, PEP computes the prequential log-evidence gain by evaluating the predictive density of a child node conditioned on its current co-parents using a sample-splitting strategy.
+An edge is retained if and only if this gain exceeds an adaptive Minimum Description Length (MDL) penalty that accounts for the sample size, the number of admissible parents, and the set size.
+Theoretically, we establish that the population target of the evidence gain corresponds to the Conditional Mutual Information (CMI).
+Furthermore, we prove that the statistic is stable under bounded log-loss regret and that prequential scoring provides finite-sample concentration guarantees.
+Empirically, instantiating PEP with a pre-trained tabular foundation model yields consistent improvements across diverse ordering backbones.
+Notably, our framework incorporates a hierarchical pruning strategy that enables scalability to higher-dimensional graphs, effectively elevating the pruning stage from marginal testing to scalable, context-aware evidence maximization.

 Primary Area: causal reasoning